 (2) In this regulation finance broker means a person who or which holds a licence as a finance broker under the Finance Brokers Control Act 1975 and an annual certificate in respect of that licence.

-[Regulation 9A inserted in Gazette 20 Jan 1984 p.
+[Regulation 9A inserted: Gazette 20 Jan 1984 p.
 138.]

 10. Fees